RESEARCH STARTER

 A high school student interested in pursuing a career in geochemistry should take classes in geology and other earth sciences, chemistry, and physics.
 Courses in mathematics and computer science as well as English and communication are also useful.
 Many students may benefit from participation in extracurricular activities related to geology, such as mineralogy clubs or excursions to interesting geological formations.

 A bachelor's degree is the minimum educational requirement for a career in geochemistry.
 An undergraduate student should work toward a sound education in geology, taking courses in physical and structural geology, petrology, mineralogy, sedimentology, geochemistry, geophysics, geobiology, and economic geology.
 In addition, students should take courses in organic and physical chemistry as well as physics, mathematics, computer science, and engineering.
 A student may obtain practical experience through an internship, during which he or she may work as a geological assistant or technician under the supervision of experienced professionals.
-Although a bachelor's degree in the geosciences is preferred by many employers, a degree in chemistry, physics, or even mathematics or computer science, when supplemented with significant coursework in geology, may also provide a suitable educational foundation for a geochemist.
+Although a bachelor's degree in the geosciences is preferred by many employers, a degree in chemistry, physics, engineering, or even mathematics or computer science, when supplemented with significant coursework in geology, may also provide a suitable educational foundation for a geochemist.

 To advance in the field, a geochemist may be required to obtain a graduate degree.
 When choosing a master's degree program, a student should determine their preferred area of specialization and choose a program with strengths in that area.
-Indicators of academic strengths are research areas and publications of a program's faculty members as well as the theses of prior graduates and their job placements.
+Indicators of academic strengths are research areas and publications of a program's faculty members, as well as the theses of prior graduates and their job placements.
 Students interested in working in a particular field, such as waste management, mining, or engineering services, should choose a program with faculty active in research in that field.
 When pursuing a PhD, a student must typically choose a particular area of expertise and write a thesis based on original research in geochemistry under the guidance of a faculty adviser.
 A PhD is usually required for those seeking to teach geochemistry at the postsecondary level.

 Career Enhancement and Training

-Networking through participation in professional conferences, attendance at special lectures, and use of online media is often essential, as it helps geochemists remain aware of advances and new research in geochemistry and the related fields.
+Networking through participation in professional conferences, attendance at special lectures, and use of online media is often essential, as it helps geochemists remain aware of advances and new research in geochemistry and related fields.
 As many geochemists work on field excursion teams composed of scientists from a variety of disciplines, basic awareness of related sciences is advantageous.
 Networking may also prove beneficial for geoscientists seeking to advance in the field or enter a new industry.

 Daily Tasks and Technology